Comparing Central Bankers to the Russian Mob

 Hardships are on the rise, with 76% of families living from paycheck to paycheck.
 According to CBS, this phenomenon affects even 33% of families earning $75,000 per year; it’s not limited to just the so-called working poor.
 While the official unemployment rate is below 5%, the unofficial rate is close to 23%, as per shadow stats.

-We find ourselves in the midst of a full-blown currency war, as one nation after another joins the negative interest rate trend.
+We find ourselves amid a full-blown currency war as one nation after another joins the negative interest rate trend.
 Swiss National Bank President Thomas Jordan confirms that damaging interest rate conflicts are here to stay, stating, “Our monetary policy is clear.
-It is based on two pillars: negative interest rates and the willingness to intervene in the currency market if necessary.”
+It is based on negative interest rates and the willingness to intervene in the currency market if necessary.”

-The image above vividly illustrates the rapid adoption of negative interest rates by numerous European nations, hinting at its impending spread to North America and Asia.
+The image above vividly illustrates numerous European nations’ rapid adoption of negative interest rates, hinting at its impending spread to North America and Asia.

 The driving force behind these market trends is rooted in the collective mindset of the masses, who have strong faith in the Federal Reserve and the government’s ability to tackle their challenges.
 As long as this sentiment remains unchanged, the current state of affairs will persist, and the outlook is poised to worsen.